danrlu/Fuller_Lab_paper/1.sequencing_data_processing/CAGE/README.md

 The input is the .bed file containing ENTIRE reads generated in step 6.1.
 Here use bedtools to only keep 1bp at the 5' of reads, then convert to .bedgraph with `bedtools genomecov` and `-scale` option is the number from 7.1, then covert to .bw.

 Split forward and reverse strand to be used for genomic viewer:

 `Run08Bed2BW_gCov_fw.sh`

 `Run08Bed2BW_gCov_rv.sh`

-Combines both strands to be used for plotting CAGE heatmaps in the paper.
+Combines both strands to be used for plotting CAGE heatmaps in the paper:

 `Run08Bed2BW_gCov_all.sh`

 <br>